solana-developers/professional-education/README.md

 #### Luma page up

 - See previous event https://lu.ma/ah0v9gwb
-- Do not use pre-cut 'Solana' graphics in luma - the ones with coins - as these violate the Solana Foundation brand guidelines (see Brandon Echter).
+- Do not use pre-cut 'Solana' graphics in Luma - the ones with coins - as these violate the Solana Foundation brand guidelines (see Brandon Echter).
 - Instead ask Hovin to produce graphics.
 This only takes a second, Hovin has a template to use so it won’t take long.
 - Set Luma so only registered guests can see the precise location.
 - Set limit to 3x attendees (eg, 45 people) due to flakiness